sullof/inquirer-command-prompt/README.md

 ```

-If you want to save an encrypted history, you can do it setting like in the following example:
+If you want to save an encrypted history, you can do it setting it like in the following example:

 ```javascript
 const inquirer = require('inquirer')